joernheissler/pvss/doc/usecases.rst

 backupped data.
 The encrypted data (along with the PVSS files) is then stored with high durability in mind.

-For restoring the data, any :math:`1 \lt t \lt n` of the users cooperate to reassemble the secret key.
+For restoring the data, any :math:`1 < t < n` of the users cooperate to reassemble the secret key.